Aaron is an Undergraduate Law Student with a great interest in political, social and historical matters.

 Not only is a skilled workforce needed but also a hospital needs to work at a very fast pace; the proportion of patients seen within 4 hours at A&E departments in 2016/17 was 83.7% in major (type 1 units) and 89.1% overall.

 As the population grows and the need for healthcare grows; the NHS is forever adapting to and developing as an organsition; in 2015/16 there were 40% more operations completed by the NHS compared to 2005/06

-Of course all of these facts and figures supports the argument that the NHS is the best accolade that the UK has created; but the fact that the NHS was rated as the best system in terms of safe care, affordability and equity by the Commonwealth Fund 2017 definitely gives an idea of how highly rated it is by official reports.
+Of course, all of these facts and figures support the argument that the NHS is the best accolade that the UK has created; but the fact that the NHS was rated as the best system in terms of safe care, affordability and equity by the Commonwealth Fund 2017 definitely gives an idea of how highly rated it is by official reports.

 The NHS in England and Wales employs around 1.3 million people.
 This is approximately 1/23 of the working population.
 No other sector of employment can come close to this, it is hugely beneficial to the economy.

 Unlike other governmental organisations; the NHS shows no signs of prejudice against women; especially as an astounding 77% of the NHS workforce is female!

 Along with gender equality, there also seems to be more racial equality too.
 Although 90% of the UK population are classed as being ethnically white, only 80% of the NHS workforce is white; therefore there is greater employment of ethnic minorities than in other jobs.